Blaizzy/mlx-embeddings/docs/Python-for-Formula-Authors.md

 ### `pip` vs. `setup.py`

 [PEP 453](https://legacy.python.org/dev/peps/pep-0453/#recommendations-for-downstream-distributors) makes a recommendation to downstream distributors (us) that sdist tarballs should be installed with `pip` instead of by invoking `setup.py` directly.
-We do not do this because Apple's Python distribution does not include pip, so we can't assume that pip is available.
-We could do something clever to work around Apple's piplessness but the value proposition is not yet clear.
+For historical reasons we did not follow PEP 453, so some formulae still use `setup.py` installs.
+Nowadays, most of the formulae use `pip` as we have migrated them to this better way of installation.